Rezonality/zep/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/cmaughan/zep/blob/master/LICENSE)

 Zep is a simple embeddable editor, with a rendering agnostic design and optional Vim mode.
-Out of the box it can draw to a Qt Widget or an an ImGui window.
+Out of the box it can draw to a Qt Widget or an an ImGui window - useful for embedding in a game engine.
 A simple threaded syntax highlighting engine is provided, and can easily be extended.

 Zep supports the standard editing keystrokes you'll find in most editors, along with a reasonable subset of modal Vim editing, as an option.
 Zep is not meant to replace Vim.
 I don't have a lifetime spare to write that, but it has most of the functionality I use day to day, and